DHTMLX/docs-suite/docs/treegrid/api/treegrid_beforeeditend_event.md

 @params:
 - `value: string | number` - the new value of a cell
 - `row: object` - an object with a row configuration
-- `column: object` - an object with a column configuration
+- `col: object` - an object with a column configuration

 @returns:
 Return `false` to prevent closing of an editor; otherwise, `true`.